Ophiase/Board-Game-CPP/README.md

             - its step
             - current player id.
         - ActionType :
-            - it require to implements the following methods
+            - It requires to implement the following methods
                 - ``getActions`` : Get all the actions appliable on a given GameState.
-                    - Checkers queen can have a gigantic number of actions possibles, so we restrict the actions given for capture.
+                    - Checkers queen can have a gigantic number of possible actions, so we restrict the actions given for capture
                 - ``hasRemainingActions`` : is there any action left ?
-                - ``isValid`` : Can the action be applied on a GameState ?for
+                - ``isValid`` : Can the action be applied on a GameState ?
                 - ``apply`` : Apply the action onto a GameState.
-                - ``actionEquivalence`` : Doe the two actions have the same effect over a given GameState
+                - ``actionEquivalence`` : Do the two actions have the same effect over a given GameState?

 - #### View :
-    - The launcher alternate between Menu and Games
+    - The launcher alternates between Menu and Games
-        - If Menu.focus is empty, it focus Menu
+        - If Menu.focus is empty, it focuses the Menu
-        - If Menu.focus is non empty, it focus the corresponding Game
+        - If Menu.focus is non empty, it focuses the corresponding Game
-    - Each game have it's own implementation of Game class
+    - Each game have its own implementation of the Game class
         - a Game class is a view for a specific game.
 - #### Controller :
-    - Each game have it's own implementation of Manager class
+    - Each game have its own implementation of Manager class
     - Manager acts as the controller :
-        - it initialize the first game state, check if an action is valid before applying it.
+        - it initializes the first game state, and it checks if an action is valid before applying it

 ## Future Development

 - GUI
-    - helper for checker
+    - helper for Checkers
-    - arrows for checker
+    - arrows for Checkers
 - BOT
     - MonteCarloStrategy